coupies-gmbh/android-sdk/README.md

 private static final String API_KEY = null;
 ```

-As API-level set “4” for all coupons including cashback or “3” for all coupons, deals and offers excluding cashback.
+Set API-level to “4” for all coupons including cashback or “3” for all coupons, deals and offers excluding cashback.

 ## Author